bhuman/VideoAnalysis/README.md

     this calibration will be used during further playbacks of the same video.
 This switch overwrites this behavior.

-  - `-s`, `--skip`: Skips the camera calibration even if none exists.
-This can be useful for starting the app quickly to first manually calibrate the green and white before attempting a camera calibration.

   - `-v`, `--verbose`: Writes additional information to the terminal while calibrating and visualizes the results in some PNG files under the path `runs/camera/run_*`.